theg1thubuser/abbottabad_compound_material/README.md

 Welcome to the interactive exploration of the Abbottabad Compound Material, a collection of images seized by the CIA during the 2011 raid on Osama bin Laden's compound in Pakistan.
 This app provides a unique window into this historical dataset, allowing you to browse and filter images interactively.

+**Disclaimer**: The authors are not affiliated, associated, authorized, endorsed by, or in any way officially connected with any of the displayed or mentioned persons, organizations, or states.
+All views and opinions expressed do not reflect the personal views or opinions of the authors.

 ## Overview

 This application aims to aid in the analysis and understanding of the images found in the Abbottabad compound.
 It leverages OpenAI's CLIP model to classify images based on predefined categories and provides tools to filter images by classification scores, dates, and camera metadata.